-- The Service Managers to continue to provide oversight of statutory visit compliance through the weekly performance meetings that are held within the service. - The report identifies the number of independent Return Home Interviews offered and accepted.
+- The Service Managers to continue to provide oversight of statutory visit compliance through the weekly performance meetings that are held within the service.
+Along with fortnightly practitioner focused performance meeting chaired by the team manager to ensure all relevant support and development is in place for all staff. - The report identifies the number of independent Return Home Interviews offered and accepted.
 Securing more IRI's remains a priority and together with securing those IRI's comes the requirement to ensure quality and value is maximised. - The Youth Engagement has seen an increase in conversation from offer of IRI to Acceptance.
 This remains an ambition to constantly improve and harvest information that supports the young person and develops knowledge to reduce future missing episodes.